Zequez/logseq-vault/pages/Living in the Gift.md

 		- The more developed a country is the more community is broken down
 			- Rural people and the poor tend to have mor community than the affluent.
 		- Commitment to an aim beyond themselves
+			- > I propose that that aim should be to repair, regenerate and beautify our hurting planet, to heal its ecological and social trauma.
+That is something we can all give our gifts toward.
 		- "We are in it together"
+		- Polarization as a symptom of the breakdown of community -
 		-
 		-
 -